-14010 - WIIN Act Reserves to Operating:
+22410 - WIIN Act Reserves to Operating:

 The District has paid their WIIN Act payments by borrowing against Operating revenue.
-The WIIN Act charge on monthly customer bills is to pay for the cost of the WIIN Act payments.
-Borrowing from the Operating revenue fund to pay off the WIIN Act obligation, obligates the WIIN Act customer fee (identified before) to stay in effect for the period of time to pay off the loan from the Operating fund - (approximately 13 years at \$50,000 per year) at the Boards discretion in the future.
+The WIIN Act charge on monthly customer bills, was to pay for the cost of the WIIN Act payments.
+Borrowing from the Operating revenue fund to pay off the WIIN Act obligation, obligates the WIIN Act customer fee (identified before) to stay in effect for the period of time to pay off the loan from the Operating fund - 13 years at \$50,000 per year.

-Background and complete description of the WIIN Act obligation: For reference the WIIN Act obligation started at \$859,452.
+Longer description of the WIIN Act obligation: For reference the WIIN Act obligation started at \$859,452.
 The contract with the Bureau for 15,300 AF/Year requires repayment of the capital costs over the life of the contract ending in 2030.
 This WIIN Act payment converts the contract to a perpetual contract, without an end.
 In December of 2020, when the District signed this conversion contract with the Bureau, the WIIN Act covered the infrastructure obligation cost and the District was to payback the WIIN Act loan.
-The District met with the Bureau in September of 2021 to work out a payment plan since no payment had been made at that point.
+The District met with the Bureau in September of 2021 to work out a payment plan since no payment had yet to be made.
 The Bureau and the District found a credit, that was applied as payment through 2021, and the rest to be paid over the subsequent years.
-The calculation of what was to be paid, was based on the \$859,452 minus the credit of \$207,952 for a total of \$651,500 obligation to the WIIN Act to be paid by 2024.
-The District did not attain a loan / note to pay off this amount at one time, and then pay off the note using the monthly charge.
+The calculation of what was to be paid, was based on the \$859,452 minus the credit of \$207,952 to a total of \$651,500 obligation to the WIIN Act to be paid by 2024.
+The District did not attain a loan / note to payoff this amount at one time, and then pay off the note using the monthly charge.
 The District started making payments in early 2022 from the Operating revenue of the District - effectively borrowing from the Operating account to pay the WIIN Act by 2024.
 This WIIN Act Reserve repayment to the Operating account through this "use of Reserves" from the WIIN Act Reserve will clearly identify the reimbursement payment for the District and customers.
 The \$1.88/ month will raise approximately \$52,000 to \$60,000 a year (based on collection rates) and this WIIN Act reserve will pay back the operating revenue account that is being borrowed against to pay off the WIIN Act by the date required by the Bureau/WIIN Act.
-The suggested budgeted rate of \$50K/year will take approximately 13 years for this customer charge "WIIN Act reserves" to repay the operating fund, with the boards for earlier payoff.
+The suggested rate of \$50K/year will take 13 years for this customer charge WIIN Act reserves to repay the operating fund, with an assessment of actual reserve balance for earlier payoff if possible.

-14020 - Penalties Reserve to Operating:
+22420 - Penalties Reserve to Operating: